Žemaitė: Life

 Žemaitė was born in a manor house near Plungė in the Kovno Governorate of the Russian Empire.
 Her father Antanas Beniuševičius (died 1878) served as a manor steward and her mother Julijana Sciepuraitė (died 1874) was a housekeeper. Žemaitė had three sisters.

 As a child, she was forbidden by her parents to play with the children of serfs or learn the Lithuanian language.
-Like many of the Lithuanian gentry, her parents had become Polonized, and were of the belief that speaking Lithuanian was a step backward socially.
+Like many of the Lithuanian nobility, her parents had become Polonized, and were of the belief that speaking Lithuanian was a step backward socially, so her parents used the surname Bieniuszewicz and the Polish language in everyday life, and they also brought up their children in Polish culture.
 Nevertheless, she did learn the language and gained a deep affection for the common people.
 She understood the burden of serfdom and the resulting misery that came from poverty.
 This perspective would later form the basis for much of her creative work. Žemaitė did not receive formal education and was largely self-taught from the many books she read.

 She strongly supported the uprising of 1863, and a few years later married an active participant of the uprising, Laurynas Žymantas.
 They met on the Džiuginėnai estate, where they were both employed.
 For the next twenty years, Žemaitė worked on their farm, raised their children, and battled poverty.
+What remained from her childhood was her passion for reading, which was soon joined by her first attempts at writing, first in Polish and then exclusively in Lithuanian.
 In 1883, the family moved to a village near Užventis.
 She came in contact with Povilas Višinskis who gave her various Lithuanian periodicals (Aušra, Varpas, and Apžvalga), and encouraged her to write and participate in the national awakening of Lithuania.
 Her first work, Autumn Evening (Lithuanian: Rudens vakaras), was published in a calendar in 1895 when she was over 40 years old.
 Višinskis and Jonas Jablonskis helped her and edited her works and gave her advice, and thus a talent was awakened.

 Žemaitė took part in the first Lithuanian women's congress in 1907 as well as the Russian women's congress in Saint Petersburg in 1908.

 In 1912, she moved to Vilnius where she worked as an administrator and on the editorial staff of several publications, including Lietuvos žinios.
 During World War I, she first emigrated to Russia and subsequently to the United States, where her son Antanas had been living for several years.
 There she gave lectures to various Lithuanian-American organizations, collected funds for the victims of the war, and wrote articles for the local press.
 In 1921, she returned to Lithuania, and died the same year.